corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/serialization-enum-evolution.md

 within a compatibility zone may fail to deserialize a message.

-To facilitate backward and forward support for alterations to enumerated types Corda’s serialization framework supports the evolution of such types through a well defined framework that allows different versions to interoperate with serialized versions of an enumeration of differing versions.
+To facilitate backward and forward support for alterations to enumerated types Corda’s serialization framework supports the evolution of such types through a well-defined framework that allows different versions to interoperate with serialized versions of an enumeration of differing versions.

 This is achieved through the use of certain annotations.
 Whenever a change is made, an annotation